1926 World Series Game 7: Cardinals win their first World Series

-Grover Cleveland Alexander carved his name into baseball history and Babe Ruth was caught stealing, but the most important result of the St. Louis Cardinals’ 3-2 victory over the New York Yankees on October 10, 1926, was simple: for the first time in the World Series era, the Cardinals could claim the title of world champions.
+Grover Cleveland Alexander carved his name into baseball history and Babe Ruth was caught stealing, but the most important result of the St. Louis Cardinals’ 3-2 victory over the New York Yankees in Game 7 of the 1926 World Series was simple: for the first time in the World Series era, the Cardinals were world champions.

-The day previous, the Cardinals had forced Game 7 with a 10-2 victory in New York.
+One day earlier, the Cardinals forced Game 7 with a 10-2 victory in New York.
 Now the Yankees were counting on Waite Hoyt, the 26-year-old right-hander from Brooklyn, to capture their second World Series championship.

-Hoyte had earned the win in Game 4 despite allowing 14 hits, as Ruth blasted three home runs.
-Game 7 marked Hoyte’s eighth career World Series appearance, and he carried a 3-2 record into 1926’s deciding game.
+Hoyte had won Game 4 despite allowing 14 hits, bolstered by Ruth’s three home runs.
+Game 7 marked Hoyte’s eighth career World Series appearance, and he carried a 3-2 record in his seven previous Fall Classic appearances.

-The Cardinals countered with 32-year-old knuckleballer Jesse Haines, who was making his third appearance of the series.
-Haines threw a scoreless inning of relief in St. Louis’s Game 1 loss before throwing a five-hit shutout in Game 5.
+The Cardinals countered with 32-year-old knuckleballer Jesse Haines, making his third appearance of the series.
+Haines threw a scoreless inning of relief in St. Louis’s Game 1 loss before throwing a five-hit shutout in Game 3.

 Hoyt looked sharp in the first two innings, working around a two-out single by Rogers Hornsby in the first inning, then retiring the side in order in the second.